 Is Missio Benefits a healthcare sharing program?

-No. Missio Benefits is actual insurance and is structured as a partially self-funded Association Health Plan.
+No. Missio Benefits is actual insurance and is structured as a partially self-funded Church Plan.
 Creating meaningful solutions in the health & welfare space means challenging and redefining traditional market constructs.
 God has called Missio Benefits to combine biblical values with a traditional group insurance contract that stands up to the very best contracts the U.S. group insurance industry has to offer.

 What organizations are eligible to join Missio Benefits?

 Missio Benefits is available to every Christian employer in America with ten or more enrolled employees that agrees with Missio Nexus’ Statement of Faith and is involved in the Great Commission.
 Through unity Missio Benefits effectively transforms the Body of Christ into one of the largest single employer groups in the world.

 How does each member organization attest that they will participate in the association’s plan?
 Is there a contract we would have to sign?
 A well-defined process has been developed for organizations interested in joining the program.
 This process begins with our comprehensive website which houses information about every component of the program.
 Once you are ready to join, or have specific questions you would like our team to answer, simply click on one of the “JOIN NOW!” buttons throughout the website.
 This will direct you to our client management system where you can either ask for someone to contact you OR formally request entry into Missio Benefits by telling us about your organization, indicating which plans you would like to offer and other preferences your organizations has to customize the Missio Benefits platform to your specific needs.
 Once you complete this step our team will reach out to answer your questions OR, should your organization be approved for entry, reach out to welcome you into the Missio Benefits program and introduce you to our implementation team leaders for start the implementation process for your approved effective date.